advice on e-mail

 Use anti-virus software

-A package such as Norton Anti-Virus is essential but don't let it give you a false sense of security – the other measures we outline on this page are also vital.
+An anti-virus package is essential but don't let it give you a false sense of security — the other measures we outline on this page are also vital.
 Some viruses are known to disable anti-virus software.
 The vendors release new virus definitions several times a month but there is always a short delay following the appearance of a new virus (or variant), during which time you are vulnerable.
-In any case, although you should update your virus definitions regularly, none of us does it every week, so the "at risk" window is made wider.
-You should update your definitions at least monthly.
+Make sure that your virus definitions are updated regularly and automatically.

 Choice of e-mail format